-✓ Meet with the funder's fiscal staff to collect information and discuss allowable expenses, documentation of expenses, and reporting requirements.
+✓ Meet with the fiscal staff of the funder to collect information and discuss allowable expenses, documentation of expenses, and reporting requirements.

-- ✓ Download fiscal guidance from funders' websites, including such things as -State Plans which often outline eligible services, rules and regulations, statutes, and agency letters. - Call your funders and ask questions to better understand the funding sources.
-Take the time to do some background research. - ✓ Talk to community partners currently funded through the funding sources of interest to you.
+- ✓ Download fiscal guidance from funders' websites, including such things as State Plans (which often outline eligible services and populations), rules and regulations, statutes, and agency letters. - ✓ Call your funders and ask questions to better understand the funding sources.
+Take the time to do some background research! - ✓ Talk to community partners currently funded through the funding sources of interest to you.
 Ask for documentation they have received from their funders.

-Identify the funding sources you already use to support your program (or agencies involved in your planning process).
-You will want to record information not only about what the funding source can be used for, but what it is already used for within your agency.
+Identify the funding sources you already use to support your program (or agencies involved in your planning process), you will want to record information not only about what the funding source can be used for, but what it is already used for within your agency.
+Find out:

-- ✓ Find the number of children served historically (i.e., last two fiscal years) by the funding source, and the costs per child. - Find out whether you have any waivers or other special permissions from your funder for how you currently use the funding.
+- ✓ The number of children served historically (i.e. last two fiscal years) by the funding source, and the costs per child. - ✓ If you have any waivers or other special permissions from your funder for how you currently use the funding.